arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

   category = Categories.SoftDrinks

 Apparently, the production code is not considering soft drinks as a food.
-Either this this is a bug, or your specification is incomplete.
+Either this is a bug, or your specification is incomplete.
 ```

 Oh, cool!
 This would be much more than finding bug!
 It would be the beginning of a conversation in which you can reason about the correctness of both the code and the requirement.